dshan12/ER-Dashboard/README.md

 ⚠️ **Note:**
 The full implementation code is private for **IP and privacy reasons** (designed for future commercialization and uses only synthetic data).
-This repo is strictly for **application reviewers** to verify the project’s scope and rigor.
+This repo is strictly to verify the project’s scope and rigor.

 ---